yuandra/2016-04-07-data-acquisition-cleaning/open-refine-05-basic.md

 - make lowercase
 - make titlecase

-We want to make sure that the height, width, depth, diameter, and height does not have any whitespace in the front or in the back
+This operation is done per column :

-- click on the arrow bar beside the column name (height/width/depth/diameter/height)
+- click on the arrow bar beside the column name
 - choose edit cells
 - choose common transform
 - choose trim leading and trailing whitespace
 - repeat on the other columns

 ### Exercise

-- change the categories column to be all uppercase
+- try to do some basic data cleaning operations on the table columns

 ### Google Refine Expression Language